 The tender evaluation panel may invite you to a post tender interview to seek further details of your capability to carry out the works.
 Following the interview, the panel may review the scores and ranking of tenderers.

-The panel will prepare a report to Council's Corporate and Works Committee with a recommendation either to accept no tenders, with reasons given, or to enter into a contract with one tenderer.
-The Committee's resolution will then go as a recommendation to full Council the following week.
+The panel will prepare a report to Council's Finance, Community & Services Committee with a recommendation either to accept no tenders, with reasons given, or to enter into a contract with one tenderer.
+The Committee's resolution will then go as a recommendation to full Council.

 You will be advised in writing if your tender was unsuccessful.